Gabriella439/suns-search/README.md

 The `sh/suns-configure.sh` script will prompt you for two passwords:

-* The admin password that `suns-admin` uses
+* The admin password that the `suns-admin` program uses
-* The server password that `suns-server` uses to connect to the message queue
+* The server password that the `suns-server` program uses

 Then run `suns-admin`, entering the admin password.
-This configures the necessary exchanges and queues to begin processing results:
+This configures the necessary exchanges and queues that the client and search engine need:

     ~/.cabal/bin/suns-admin